-- Women who have a problem with the wrinkly skin that looks unappealing and hinders sexual stimulation.
+- Women who have a problem with wrinkly skin that looks unappealing and hinders sexual stimulation.

 - Women who have (or had) a normal sexual life that is not exciting anymore.

-- Women who have trouble or ashamed of intimacy due to the possibility of their appearance being a turn-off for their partners.
+- Women who are ashamed of intimacy due to the appearance of their clitoris which is a turn-off for their partners.

-- Women who don’t suffer from genital diseases of some kinds (check with your consultant).
+- Women who don’t suffer from genital diseases of some kind (check with your consultant).

 - Women who have realistic expectations from surgery.

-Women frequently look towards this surgery in order to enhance exposure of the clitoris during sexual intercourse and improve the quality of their sex life by means of complete stimulation of the clitoris for more fulfilling sexual activity.
-The clitoral hood is sought to be decreased in size and not removed completely so that it is more easily exposed to sexual stimulation and hence allowing the recipient to heightened arousal leading to orgasm.
+Women frequently look towards clitoral hood reduction in order to enhance the exposure of the clitoris during sexual intercourse and to improve the quality of their sex life.
+The clitoral hood is sought to be decreased in size and not removed completely so that it is more easily exposed to sexual stimulation and allows the recipient to experience heightened arousal leading to orgasm.

-Most of the times, excessive prepuce tissue growth comes with excessive labia growth hence most hoodectomies are performed with labiaplasty in order to perfect the aesthetic results for the vagina.
+Most of the time, excessive prepuce tissue growth comes with excessive labia growth.
+Therefore, most hoodectomies are performed with labiaplasty in order to perfect the aesthetic results of the vagina.

-The procedure is carried out on an outpatient basis and after a few hours of rest the patient is released on the same day.
+Clitoral hood reduction surgery is carried out on an outpatient basis and after a few hours of rest, the patient is released on the same day.

-- The area is first cleaned and sterilized betidine and disinfected with hydrogen peroxide.
+- The area is first cleaned and sterilized with betadine and disinfected with hydrogen peroxide.

 - Hoodectomy is carried out under light intravenous sedation known as twilight sleep.
-Moreover local anesthesia is administered in the genital thus leaving the patient in a relaxed state with no feeling of any pain throughout the procedure that lasts up to 2 hours (hoodectomy alone).
+Moreover, local anesthesia is administered in the genital area, leaving the patient in a relaxed state with no feeling of any pain throughout the procedure that lasts up to 2 hours (hoodectomy alone).

-- There are various techniques utilized for reducing the clitoral hood such as bilateral excision of the hood taking particular care to keep the clitoris in the center of the v-shaped excision.
+- There are various techniques utilized for reducing the clitoral hood such as bilateral excision of the hood to keep the clitoris in the center of the v-shaped excision.

-- After the surgeon has removed enough excess skin and reduced the hood to a proper size, the cut ends are carefully stitched, the area cleaned and bandaged.
+- After the surgeon has removed enough excess skin and reduced the hood to a proper size, the cut ends are carefully stitched.
+The treatment area is then cleaned and bandaged.

-- 30 minutes of post-operative observation follow after which the patient is revived and allowed to rest and then leave in an hour.
+- The patient is revived after 30 minutes of post-operative observation and allowed to leave in an hour.

-Since the clitoral and labia tissue is heavily supplied by blood through capillaries very close to the skin surface and collagen is produced faster in these areas; the surgical wounds will heal very quickly.
+Since the clitoral and labial tissues are heavily supplied with blood through capillaries very close to the skin surface and collagen is produced faster in these areas; the surgical wounds will heal very quickly.

 - Soreness persists for 4 to 5 days after which things begin to get a lot better